2024 Best Chemical Engineering Schools in Missouri

 Chemical Engineering is above average in terms of popularity with it being the #70 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 3 colleges and universities when compiling its 2024 Best Chemical Engineering Schools in Missouri ranking.
-When you put them all together, these colleges and universities awarded 249 degrees in chemical engineering during the 2020-2021 academic year.
+Combined, these schools handed out 198 degrees in chemical engineering to qualified students.

 Your choice of chemical engineering school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for chemical engineering schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.